Tourist attractions Norwegian Fjords

 Known as the ‘Land of the Fjords’, Norway is famous for its glistening waterways.
 The word ‘fjord’ is of ancient Viking origin, used to describe the watery inlets that stud the coastline of Norway.
 So what is a fjord?
 These mythical bodies of water are created by retreating glaciers that, after carving out a groove into the coastal cliffs, melt away leaving behind huge channels to be inundated with seawater.

-The thing that makes Norway’s fjords so impressive are their sheer length, number, and complexity; some of them even have branches that continue to carry the seawater in different directions along tributaries.
+The thing that makes Norway’s fjords so impressive are their sheer length, number and complexity; some of them even have branches that continue to carry the seawater in different directions along tributaries.
 You can think of the fjords as natural canal systems.
 One thing is for sure is their incredible beauty and appeal; they are surely the biggest attraction of a trip to Norway.
-Norwegian fjords cruises are increasingly popular with travelers who desire a tranquil getaway amidst the heavenly landscapes of Norway’s fjord region.
+Norwegian fjords cruises are increasingly popular with travellers who desire a tranquil getaway amidst the heavenly landscapes of Norway’s fjord region.
 Glistening, glacial waters surrounded by dramatic cliffs; sounds like a perfect picture!

 On a Norwegian fjord holiday, it can be challenging to know which fjords to focus on.
 The ‘King of the Fjords’ is a good place to start!
-Sognefjord is the deepest and longest of the Norwegian fjords, at 1308 meters deep in places and weaving its way into the mainland for a staggering 200 kilometers!
+Sognefjord is the deepest and longest of the Norwegian fjords, at 1308 metres deep in places and weaving its way into the mainland for a staggering 200 kilometres!
 It is a natural giant and one of the most widely enjoyed fjords by visitors as its depth allows for large cruise ships to navigate on the waters.

 For the wow-factor, head to the Geirangerfjord and Naeroyfjord, two of the most spectacular in the country and both inscribed on the UNESCO World Heritage list.
 Bordered by free-flowing waterfalls which cascade into the fjord and traditional farm dwellings dotted along the hillsides, these fjords are sure to make you feel as if you have stepped into a fairytale.